SectorLabs/django-postgres-extra/docs/features.md

 ## upsert
-The `upsert` method attempts to insert a row with the specified data or updates (and overwrites) the duplicate row, and then returns the primary key of the row that was created/updated:
+The `upsert` method attempts to insert a row with the specified data or updates (and overwrites) the duplicate row, and then returns the primary key of the row that was created/updated.

+Upserts work by catching conflicts.
+PostgreSQL requires to know which conflicts to react to.
+You have to specify the name of the column which's constraint you want to react to.
+This is specified in the `conflict_target` field.
+If the constraint you're trying to react to consists of multiple columns, specify multiple columns.

     from django.db import models
     from psqlextra.models import PostgresModel